 Laura joined Watsi on September 19th, 2018.
 Three years ago, Laura joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Laura's most recent donation supported Noriannis, a two-year-old girl from Venezuela, to fund clubfoot surgery.
+Laura's most recent donation supported Jane, a loving and hard-working mother from Philippines, to fund a thyroidectomy so she can finally feel herself again.

 Noriannis is a curious and energetic 2-year old girl from Venezuela.
 Two months after she was born, her parents decided to leave Venezuela seeking better opportunities in Colombia.
 The family has been living in Medellin ever since.
 Noriannis has clubfoot of her right foot.
 Clubfoot is a condition in which the foot is twisted out of shape.
 This causes difficulty walking and even wearing shoes.
 Fortunately, our medical partner, Clínica Noel, is helping Noriannis to receive treatment.
 On December 15th, surgeons will perform clubfoot repair surgery.
 After treatment, she will be able to wear shoes and walk easily without pain.
 Now, Clínica Noel is requesting $1,422 to fund Noriannis's procedure and care.
 Noriannis's mother shared, "coming to Clínica Noel and finding out that someone can help our little girl to have a normal life is a complete blessing.
 As a parent you wish that nothing will happen to your kid and you constantly feel bad because you cant help them.
 You wish you were the one having problems or in pain.
 I can't just thank you enough for what you are doing for my little princess."